Saving the Date & the Venue

 Anything else you’d like to share?

 We also just finished a similar job where someone threw a cigarette in the mulch outside a commercial office building.
 The fire mainly affected the outside of the building, but soot and a strong odor went throughout the inside of building.
-Again, Odorox delivered 20 hydroxyls within four hours, plus the 10 we now own.
+Again, Odorox delivered 35 hydroxyls within three hours, plus the six we owned.
 The fire occurred on Friday and we had until Monday morning to complete the job.
 We worked around the clock and had some very happy customers on Monday.

 About 50% of our business is smoke damage and we used hydroxyls on all losses with an odor.
 If you don’t use them, you should!